khoinguyen/gist-embed/README.md

     <script type="text/javascript" src="https://ajax.googleapis.com/ajax/libs/jquery/1.7.1/jquery.min.js"></script>

-### Include embed-gist (If your blog doesn't accept local file includes, then simply copy past contents into a script tag):
+### Include gist-embed (If your blog doesn't accept local file includes, then simply copy past contents into a script tag):

     <script type="text/javascript" src="gist-embed.js"></script>

-### All you need to do to create an embed-gist is add a placeholder div.
+### All you need to do to create a embed a gist is to add a placeholder div.
 The id of the div should be in the format:

     "gist-<gist-id>"
 	e.g.:
-    <div id="gist-1741" class="gistEmbed"></div>
+    <div id="gist-1741" class="gist-embed"></div>